 Our Board recommends nominees to the shareholders for election as directors, and immediately following each annual general meeting appoints an Audit Committee, a Compensation Committee, a Corporate Governance & Nominating Committee and a chairperson for each committee.
 The Board establishes and periodically reviews and updates the committee mandates, duties and responsibilities of each committee, elects a chairperson of the Board and establishes his or her duties and responsibilities, appoints the CEO of First Mining and establishes his or her duties and responsibilities, and on the recommendation of the CEO, appoints First Mining's senior officers and approves the senior management structure of the Company.
 The mandate of our Board is to manage or supervise management of the business and affairs of the Company and to act with a view to the best interests of the Company.
 In doing so, the Board oversees the management of First Mining's business and affairs directly and through its committees.
-A copy of the Board mandate is set out at Appendix "B".
+A copy of the Board Mandate is set out at Appendix "A".

 The Chairman of the Board plays a critical role in managing and supervising the business and affairs of First Mining, and in overseeing management.
 The Chairman is responsible for ensuring that the Board focuses on our strategic performance, ensuring the Board represents and protects the Company's long term best interests, helping set the tone and culture of the Company, managing relationships, and ensuring the Board adopts and complies with procedures enabling it to effectively and efficiently conduct its work independently from management.
-A copy of the position description of the Chairman of the Board of First Mining is available on our website at www.firstmininggold.com/corporate/corporate-governance-documents.

 Our Board exercises its independent supervision over management by its policies whereby: (a) periodic meetings of the Board are held to obtain an update on significant corporate activities and plans; and (b) all material transactions of the Company are subject to prior approval of the Board.
 Our Board meets at least four times each year, and endeavours to hold at least one meeting in each fiscal quarter.
 In addition, the independent members of the Board meet regularly each year, at which meetings the non-independent directors and members of management are not in attendance.
 The Board will also meet at any other time at the call of the CEO, or subject to our Articles, of any director.
 In addition, in order to facilitate open and candid discussion among the independent directors of the Board, at the end of each Board meeting, the Chairman asks if any director would like to hold an in camera session of independent directors only, and if an in camera session of independent directors is requested as a result, all non-independent directors and members of management leave the meeting prior to the commencement of the in camera session unless any such persons are requested by the Board to remain for the in camera session.
-Since January 1, 2021, in camera sessions of independent directors have been held after four Board meetings, with the CEO requested by the Board to attend three of these in camera sessions.
+Since January 1, 2024, in camera sessions of independent directors have been held during two Board meetings, with the CEO requested by the Board to attend each of these in camera sessions.